sim-1one/OpenAI-CoreIntegration/README.md

 <h2>Prerequisites</h2>

- Enable Azure OpenAI service and configure LLM model
+ Enable Azure OpenAI service and configure LLM model.
+Please be aware that some solutions may require some specific Azure OpenAI model.

 ![OpenAI Prereq](./Prereq.png )